LeeMorinUCF/GEB6895F19/demo_02_version_control/README.md

 As mentioned above, if you want to push updates and your version is not current, you will have to pull the recent changes before you can push your updates to the repo.

-## The Command You Hope to Rarely Use
+## Appendix: The Command You Hope to Rarely Use

 Sometimes you might commit a change that you will later want to remove.
 Even if a commit is already pushed, it is possible to reverse that commit,